 A firewall is often installed away from the rest of the network so that no incoming requests get directly to the private network resource.
 If it is configured properly, systems on one side of the firewall are protected from systems on the other side.
 Firewalls generally filter traffic based on two methodologies:

 Every security device has advantages and disadvantages and firewalls are no different.
-If we applied strict defensive mechanisms into our network to protect it from breach, then it might be possible that even our legitimate communication could malfunction, or if we allow entire protocol communications into our network, then it can be easily hacked by malicious users.
-So, we should maintain a balance between strictly-coupled and loosely-coupled functionalities.
+If we applied strict defensive mechanisms into our network to protect it from breach, then it might be possible that even our legitimate communication could malfunction; or if we allow entire protocol communications into our network, then it can be easily hacked by malicious users.
+We should maintain a balance between strictly-coupled and loosely-coupled functionalities.

 - A firewall is an intrusion detection mechanism.
 Firewalls are specific to an organization’s security policy.
 The settings of firewalls can be altered to make pertinent modification to the firewall functionality.